In this short tutorial, I’ll show how to delete a file or folder using Python. I’ll also provide an example for each of the following 3 cases:

 To delete the folder, and the file within it, I used the following code in Python:

-In the next, and final section, I’m gonna take things further by creating a simple Graphical User Interface (GUI) to delete a file on my desktop.
+In the final section of this tutorial, I’ll share the code to create a simple Graphical User Interface (GUI) to delete a file on my desktop.

 GUI to delete file using Python

-Now, we’ll create a GUI with a single button.
+Now, let’s create a GUI with a single button.

 When I press that button, the Excel file (‘Cars.xlsx’) will be deleted from my Desktop.